 Safelisting Best Practices

-Shown below is an email you may want to send to your service provider's support team to request safelisting assistance.
+PhishingBox's technical support team can provide help with safelisting issues.
+Ultimately, you may need to contact the support of your mail service/security product if you're having deliverability issues.
+Shown below is an email you could send to your service provider's support team to request safelisting assistance.
 This message will help them understand the services PhishingBox provides:

 Our organization is using PhishingBox, a security training platform that provides simulated phishing tests and training for our company's employees.
 We would like to safelist all PhishingBox simulated phishing tests and training emails so that they successfully reach the inboxes of our employees.
 Would you please help us safelist PhishingBox's IPs and hostnames?